eflautt/ga-data-science/lessons/lesson-05/readme.md

 - Determine which sections of this flex lesson are applicable for their class
 - Copy and modify the [lesson slide deck](./assets/slides/slides-5.md) as needed
 - Add to the "Additional Resources" section for this lesson
-- _Optional_: Prep for the Github Lesson:
+- _Optional: Prep for the Github Lesson_
 	- Draw the skeleton (boxes without content) of the landscape.jpg on the white board.
 	- Fill it in as you talk through the different features.
 	- Write commands (e.g., git push and git pull) on the lines connecting the correct tool to CL/Terminal as you discuss each one.